shreymahendru/n-app/README.md

 }
 ```

-Now whenever you click the button, it'll call the method `doSomething`.
+Now whenever you click the button, it'll call the method `foo`.

 <a id="page-v-bind"></a>